man9ourah/long-statusline/README.md

 Here: [asciinema](https://asciinema.org/a/08MKjRT785EKIaRIxOlgpZzG9)

-Notice how I can immediately move my cursor right after I write all buffers at once, and the Git information are updated instantly without block the UI.
+Notice how I can immediately move my cursor right after I write all buffers at once, and the Git information are updated instantly without blocking the UI.

 *Please ignore the messed up unicode symbols in the cast.
 You can see the actual symbols as they show in my screen in the image below.*